Curtiss Goshawk

 Historical Significance

-The Curtiss Goshawk marked the end of Boeing’s monopoly on U.S. Navy single-seat fighters.
+The Curtiss Goshawk marked the end of Boeing’s monopoly on US Navy single-seat fighters.

-It was one of the first U.S. Navy aircraft designed explicitly for dive-bombing, influencing later designs like the SBD Dauntless.
+It was one of the first US Navy aircraft designed explicitly for dive-bombing, influencing later designs like the SBD Dauntless.

 Its export success extended its operational relevance well into the 1940s, especially in Asia and South America.